Amália Rodrigues: Legacy

-According to her will, the Amália Rodrigues Foundation (Fundação Amália Rodrigues) was established.
-The foundation manages her legacy and assets, except her copyright, willed to two of her nephews.
+The Amália Rodrigues Foundation (Fundação Amália Rodrigues) was established in her will.
+The foundation manages her legacy and assets, except her copyright which was willed to two of her nephews.
 By the time of her death in 1999, Rodrigues had received more than 40 decorations and honors from France (including the Légion d'Honneur), Lebanon, Portugal, Spain, Israel and Japan.

 In 2004, Italian director Francesco Vezzoli released short black-and-white film Amália Traïda.
 In 2007, she came in 14th in Portugal's election of Os Grandes Portugueses (The Greatest Portuguese).
 One year later, in 2008, a film about her life Amália was released, with Sandra Barata portraying her.

-Rodrigues was once considered by Variety as one of the voices of the century.
+Rodrigues was once described by Variety as one of the voices of the century.
 She remains one of the most international of Portuguese artists and singers, and in Portugal, a national icon.

 She put Fado in the world map as a musical genre, and her works continue to inspire other performers and singers today, many of whom sing her repertoire.

 Rodrigues remains one of Portugal's most famous artists and singers.
 She was born into a humble family and became one of Portugal's biggest celebrities, internationally recognised artist and singer.
 Her career spanned 55 years and she recorded songs in several languages (especially Portuguese, French, English, Spanish and Italian).
 Versions of her own songs, for instance "Coimbra" ("April in Portugal") achieved success in France, Italy, USA, Brazil, Argentina, Spain, Mexico, Romania, Japan and The Netherlands, among other countries.